datagrok-ai/public/help/uploads/project-roadmaps/coffee-project.md

 Now, take some time to explore the map.
 For convenience, select `Full screen` in the viewer settings or press `Alt + F`.
 Double-click on locations to see if it's worth building a new coffee place there.
 Find the profitable spots, such as in Times Square, and, perhaps, the underrated ones (by the water).

 ## [Deploying Models into Apps](https://www.youtube.com/watch?v=tVwpRB8fikQ&t=1141s)

+What a great job you have done thus far!
+Would you like to share this with the community?
+If so, follow these steps:

+- Manage what will appear in your web application, e.g., extend the `Google Map` window to the entire view by [docking it to the center](https://www.youtube.com/watch?v=tVwpRB8fikQ&t=1147s)
+- Go to `Projects` and click the `UPLOAD` button to upload the data to the server
+- Name your project and review what you are about to share
+- Share the project with a specific user or a group of users
+- Check out a link to an external web page available in the upper left corner

+Cheers!